lxc/incus/doc/installing.md

    This will create a minimal setup with default options.
    If you want to tune the initialization options, see {ref}`initialize` for more information.

+#### Gentoo
+Incus and all of its dependencies are available in Gentoo's main repository as [`app-containers/incus`](https://packages.gentoo.org/packages/app-containers/incus).

+Install Incus with:

+    emerge -av app-containers/incus

+Note: Installing LTS vs. feature-release will be explained later, when Incus upstream and Gentoo's repository has those releases available.

+There will be two newly created groups associated to Incus:
+`incus` to allow basic user access (launch containers), and `incus-admin` for `incus admin` controls.
+Add your regular users to either, or both, depending on your setup and use cases.

+After installation, you may want to configure Incus.
+This is optional though, as the defaults should also just work.

+- **`openrc`**: Edit `/etc/conf.d/incus`
+- **`systemd`**: `systemctl edit --full incus.service`

+Set up `/etc/subuid` and `/etc/subgid`:

+    echo "root:1000000:1000000000" | tee -a /etc/subuid /etc/subgid

+For more information: {ref}`Idmaps for user namespace <userns-idmap>`

+Start the daemon:

+- **`openrc`**: `rc-service incus start`
+- **`systemd`**: `systemctl start incus`

+Initialize Incus, needs to be done once after a new installation:

+    incus admin init

+or

+    incus admin init --minimal

+which will just use default settings without prompting for choices.
+See {ref}`initialize` for more information.

+Log in to your user and start using Incus through `incus` command.

 ### Other operating systems

 ```{important}